-Strongly agree Somewhat agree Neither agree nor disagree Somewhat disagree
+- Strongly agree Somewhat agree Neither agree nor disagree Somewhat disagree - Strongly disagree

-Strongly disagree

 The public prioritise a foreign policy approach which delivers first and foremost for animals and nature - the public see it as climate AND nature rather than either or.
-Put another way nature is one of the strongest ways into the debate about climate change.
+Put another way, nature is one of the strongest ways to secure support in the debate about climate change.